Huawei-MRC-OSI/modelcap/README.md

 Features:

 * Modelcap is a tool for tracking immutable application-defined states in Python
+* States reside in a storage which is a pre-defined folder in a filesystem.
 * Basic (and currently the only) base classes are:
   - _Config_, which represents JSON-serializable configuration.
-Configuration may contain references to other states in storage.
+Configurations may contain references to other states in the storage.
   - _Model_, for moving the state across its lifecycle from creation to sealing into the storage.
 * For Models, there are methods to keep record of non-determenistic state modifications via JSON-serializable abstractions called _Program_s.
-* A small collection of functions for search and tracking dependencies does exist.
+* There is a collection of functions for search and dependency-tracking.
 * Mypy-based typing
 * No extra ependencies
 * <1K lines of code